darkewaffle/YAGDRSL/documentation/3_YAGDRSL_SETS.md

 > sets.precast.ws.melee
 > sets.precast.ws.melee.physical

-This means that your sets can look something like this
+This means that your sets can look something like this where you can separately define gear that would apply to all weaponskills in sets.precast.ws and gear that would only apply to melee, physical weapon skills in sets.precast.ws.melee.physical.

 sets.precast.ws = {neck="Fotia Gorget", body="Scorpion Harness", waist="Fotia Belt"}
 sets.precast.ws.melee.physical = {head="Nyame Helm", body="Nyame Mail"}

-So by logically placing gear where it is appropriate to use for all actions with those characteristics we've defined not just our Evisceration set - but also a set for every other melee, physical weapon skill.
+So by logically placing gear where it would be appropriate to use for all actions with the characteristics described by the path we've now defined not just our Evisceration set - but also a set for every other melee, physical weapon skill.
 They would all equip Fotia Gorget, Fotia Belt, Nyame Helm and Nyame Mail.
-Additionally, take note that the sets will be combined from 'least specific' to 'most specific' so to speak - so Scorpion Harness was overwritten by Nyame Mail.
+Additionally, take note that the sets will be combined from 'least specific' to 'most specific' so to speak - so Scorpion Harness would be overwritten by Nyame Mail.

 Now we can define a bunch of gear that is the same for weapon skills to give ourselves a starting point - but what about the gear that should be different?
-That actually works pretty similar to other libraries in that you can define, for example, a set specific to Evisceration with +Crit gear or Rudra's Storm with +Weapon Skill Damage.
-However the way that it finds it is a little different.
-Instead of looking for sets.precast.ws.melee.physical.Evisceration YAGDRSL will instead again search through those same paths from before and look for any sets (or rather, table keys) named Evisceration.
+That actually works pretty similar to other libraries in that you can define, for example, a set specific to Evisceration with +Crit gear that isn't applicable to other weapon skills.
+However the way that it finds it is again a little different.
+Instead of only looking for sets.precast.ws.melee.physical.Evisceration YAGDRSL will instead search through those same paths from before and look for any sets (or rather, table keys) named Evisceration.

 > sets.Evisceration
 > sets.precast.Evisceration